-The university does not inspect or supervise private off-campus housing facilities.
-SUNY Cortland is not a party to any lease or contract between a student and an operator of private housing facilities.
+The College does not inspect or supervise private off-campus housing facilities.
+The College is not a party to any lease or contract between a student and an operator of private housing facilities.

 380.07 LIMITATIONS ON SEPARATE PROGRAMS FOR ETHNIC MINORITY GROUP STUDENTS